VO1D3R/The-PRA-Prompt/README.md

 ---

 **Meta-Analysis:**
 *   **Reasoning:** [Briefly summarize the core challenges and the strategic plan you followed.
-For example: "The core challenge was to reconcile conflicting data sources.
-The strategy involved first establishing a baseline, then cross-validating to identify inconsistencies."]
+For Path A, this will refer to the execution of a specific step within the pre-existing plan.]
 *   **Confidence Level:** [High, Medium, or Low]
 *   **Assumptions:** [List any key assumptions made to formulate the answer.]